Terminology #

 if enteredDoorCode && passedRetinaScan { ... }

-if hasDoorKey || knowsOverridePassword { ... }Logic Explanation:
+if hasDoorKey || knowsOverridePassword { ... }Logic Breakdown:

-Supports short-circuit evaluation: for &&, if the first part is false, the second is not evaluated; for ||, if the first part is true, the second is not evaluated.
+Supports short-circuit evaluation, meaning if the left side of && is false, the right side is not evaluated; if the left side of || is true, the right side is not evaluated.

-3. C# Developer’s Perspective #
+3. C# #

 Concept Mapping: Fully corresponds to C# logical operators.